It is a type of cell or organism that can alter its shape, mainly by spreading and retracting pseudopods.

 The orthologs of genes used in sexual eukaryotic meiosis have recently been identified in the Acanthamoeba genome.
 These genes include: Spo11, Mre11, Rad50, Rad51, Rad52, Mnd1, Dmc1, Msh, and Mlh.

-This finding suggests that “Acanthamoeba” is capable of some form of meiosis and may be capable of undergoing sexual reproduction.
+This finding suggests that “Acanthamoeba” is capable of meiosis and may be capable of undergoing sexual reproduction.

 The meiosis-specific recombinase, Dmc1, is required for efficient meiotic homologous recombination, and Dmc1 is expressed in Entamoeba histolytica.